 - reviewing from time to time the Company's compensation and incentive plans and, if the Committee believes it to be appropriate, amending these plans or adopting new plans; - overseeing the evaluation of management and determining the compensation for executive officers, including salary, bonus, short-term incentives, long-term incentives and all other forms of compensation, including participation in tax-qualified and non-qualified benefit plans.
-This includes evaluating performance following the end of incentive periods and setting specific awards for executive officers; - reviewing and approving the amount of the Company's matching and profit sharing contributions under the KSOP each year; - performing such duties and responsibilities as may be assigned to the Committee under the terms of any executive or employee compensation plan; - reviewing annually all employment contracts of the Company's executive officers and approving the amendment, extension or termination of such contracts as deemed appropriate, and considering any proposed new employment contracts with executive officers; - periodically reviewing and recommending to the Board the appropriate level of compensation and the appropriate mix of cash compensation and equity compensation for Board and Board committee service; and - overseeing succession planning for the Company's executive management team.
+This includes evaluating performance following the end of incentive periods and setting specific awards for executive officers; - reviewing and approving the amount of the Company's 401(k) matching contributions and ESOP allocations under the KSOP each year; - performing such duties and responsibilities as may be assigned to the Committee under the terms of any executive or employee compensation plan; - reviewing annually all employment contracts of the Company's executive officers and approving the amendment, extension or termination of such contracts as deemed appropriate, and considering any proposed new employment contracts with executive officers; - periodically reviewing and recommending to the Board the appropriate level of compensation and the appropriate mix of cash compensation and equity compensation for Board and Board committee service; and - overseeing succession planning for the Company's executive management team.

-The Compensation Committee operates under a formal written charter, a copy of which is available on the Company's website, located at www.htb.com, by clicking "Investor Relations," then "Corporate Information" and then "Governance Documents."
-In fiscal year 2023, the Compensation Committee met seven times.
+The Compensation Committee operates under a formal written charter, a copy of which is available on the Company's website, located at www.htb.com, by clicking "Investor Relations," then "Corporate Governance" and then "Documents & Charters."
+During the six-month transition period ended December 31, 2023, the Compensation Committee met four times.

 The charter of the Compensation Committee authorizes the committee to retain a consultant to assist the committee in carrying out its responsibilities.
 Pursuant to this authority, the Compensation Committee retained the consulting firm of Pearl Meyer & Partners, LLC ("Pearl Meyer").
-For additional information regarding the role of Pearl Meyer, see "Executive Compensation-Compensation Discussion and Analysis-What Guides Our Program-Role of Independent Compensation Consultant."
+For additional information regarding the role of Pearl Meyer, see "Executive Compensation - Compensation Discussion and Analysis - What Guides Our Program - Role of Independent Compensation Consultant."

 The charter of the Compensation Committee does not specifically provide for delegation of any of the authorities or responsibilities of the committee.
-For a discussion of the role of executive officers in setting executive pay, see "Executive Compensation-Compensation Discussion and Analysis-What Guides Our Program-Role of Executive Officers in Determining Compensation."
+For a discussion of the role of executive officers in setting executive pay, see "Executive Compensation - Compensation Discussion and Analysis - What Guides Our Program - Role of Executive Officers in Determining Compensation."

 Executive and Risk Committee.
-The Executive and Risk Committee is currently comprised of Directors Williams (Chair), James, Kendall, Koontz, Stonestreet and Westbrook.
+The Executive and Risk Committee is currently comprised of Directors Williams (Chair), James, Kendall, Koontz, Switzer and Westbrook.
 The Executive and Risk Committee is authorized to exercise the power of the Board of Directors between Board meetings, to the extent permitted by applicable law, and performs the duties of the Loan Committee in the months the full Board of Directors does not meet.
 The responsibilities of the Executive and Risk Committee also include: